 - a.
 Provide the policies and/or protocols outlined in 5.3.1. - b.
-Describe how faculty member, student, and staff compliance with these policies and/or protocols is monitored.
+Describe faculty member, student, and staff compliance with these policies and/or protocols is monitored.

-5.3.2 Client treatment records must be audited by the program at the completion of client care.
-Information obtained during the audit process must be used by the program to improve client care as well as clinic operations and administration.
+5.3.2 Client/patient treatment records must be audited by the program at the completion of client/patient care.
+Information obtained during the audit process must be used by the program to improve client/patient care as well as clinic operations and administration.

 - a.
 Provide a sample copy of the audit form. - b.
-Describe how the information obtained during the audit process is used by the program to improve client care as well as clinic operations and administration.
+Describe how the information obtained during the audit process is used by the program to improve client/patient care as well as clinic operations and administration.

 5.3.3 The program must have quality assurance policies and mechanisms in place.
-Clients accepted for dental hygiene services must be educated about their treatment needs, advised of the scope of care available at the facility, and appropriately referred for procedures that cannot be provided by students in the program.
+Clients//patients accepted for dental hygiene services must be educated about their treatment needs, advised of the scope of care available at the facility, and appropriately referred for procedures that cannot be provided by students in the program.

-The dental hygiene care provided in the program clinic must assure that clients' rights and best (oral health) interests are protected at all times.
-The program must have processes in place to collect (and assess) client feedback and this feedback must be used to improve program quality.
+The dental hygiene care provided in the program clinic must assure that clients'/patients' rights and best-overall health interests are protected at all times.
+The program must have processes in place to collect and assess client/patient feedback and this feedback must be used to improve program quality.